 Explore 1.75 miles of brick paths, wood covered bridges, outdoor bronze sculptures and artwork, a child’s dream playground, and historic memorials.
 Spread out a blanket and enjoy a picnic under a shady tree while watching the activities along the Riverwalk.
 Birdwatch or lay on the cool green grass and relax with a good book.

 Explore the great outdoors at Ty Warner Park.
 Grab the tennis rackets and play a few matches.
 Play a game of volleyball in the sand court.
 Have the kiddos get some needed exercise on the giant playground.
 Enjoy a leisurely stroll on the walking path.
 Play some catch and practice batting on the baseball field.
 There are plenty of activities to experience at this park.

 Soak up the splendor and tranquility of nature.
 The Fountain Garden, an anticipated element of Project New Leaf is now open and is considered the crown jewel and centerpiece of the spectacular grounds.
 Walkthrough the park’s extraordinary garden vignettes and savor the elements breathing new life and perspective to this beautiful 500-acre landscape.
 Cantigny Park is without a doubt a special gem of DuPage County. *Admission free - $5 Parking fee

 - Illinois Prairie Path

-DuPage is home to the first successful rail-to-trail conversion in the United States – the Illinois Prairie Path.
+DuPage is home to the first successful rail-to-trail conversion in the United States – the Illinois Prairie Path (IPP).
 The path spans over 40 miles in DuPage, and it is a main artery connecting communities, quaint downtowns, forest preserves and recreational trails.
-Don’t let the chill of winter days prevent you from enjoying a leisurely walk or challenging run while snowflakes are coming down or the sun is warming the air.
-Regardless of your fitness level, the Illinois Prairie Path helps residents and visitors stay active year-round.
+Hop on the trail and enjoy a section of path, or embark on a longer journey as the IPP connects to the Great Western Trail to make a full loop.